-The best strategy is to incorporate in 2019 vs 2020 for many important reasons.
-If you’re operating your business as a sole proprietorship, this is a logical time of the year to think about forming an entity, going into January of 2019.
+The best strategy is to incorporate in 2020 vs. 2021 for many important reasons.
+If you’re operating your business as a sole proprietorship, this is a logical time of the year to think about forming an entity, going into January of 2021.
 Doing this will make your business official, cut your TAX bill, and lower your risk of an IRS AUDIT.
+If you are outside the U.S. looking to launch your U.S. e-commerce business, now is the time.

 That’s a SMART MOVE, except for one part – waiting until January.